-Where other organisations process personal data as a service on our behalf, the relevant due diligence is undertaken to ensure that suitable security is in place relevant to the processing and if any additional, specific data security arrangements need to be implemented in contracts with those third party organisations.
+You must keep personal data secure against loss or misuse.
+Where other organisations process personal data as a service on our behalf, the DPO will establish what, if any, additional specific data security arrangements need to be implemented in contracts with those third party organisations.